-Upsurge Investment & Finance Ltd.
+Upsurge Investment & Finance Limited.

 Report on the Audit of the Standalone Financial Statements

-We have audited the Standalone financial statements of Upsurge Investment andFinance Limited (the Company') which comprise the Balance Sheet as at 31stMarch 2019 and the Statement of Profit and loss and the Statement of Cash flows for theyear then ended and notes to the financial statements including a summary of the significant accounting policies and other explanatory information (hereinafter referred toas the financial statements').
+We have audited the Standalone financial statements of Upsurge Investment &Finance Limited (the Company') which comprise the Balance Sheet as at 31stMarch 2021 and the Statement of Profit and loss (including other comprehensive income)the statement of Changes in Equity and the Statement of Cash flows for the year then endedincluding a summary of the significant accounting policies and other explanatoryinformation (hereinafter referred to as the "standalone financial statements")

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by theCompanies Act 2013 (the Act') in the manner so required and give a true and fairview in conformity with the accounting principles generally accepted in India of thestate of affairs of the Company as at 31st March 2019 and profit and its cashflows for the year ended on thatdate.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid Standalone financial statements give the information requiredby the Companies Act 2013 (the Act') in the manner so required and give a true andfair view in conformity with the Indian Accounting Standards prescribed under section 133of the Act read with the company (Indian Accounting Standards) Rules 2015 as amended("Ind AS") and other accounting principles generally accepted in India of thestate of affairs of the Company as at 31st March 2021 and its Profit totalcomprehensive income the changes in Equity and its cash flows for the year ended on thatdate.

 Basis for Opinion

-We conducted our audit in accordance with theStandards on Auditing (SAs') specified under section 143 (10) of the Act.
-Ourresponsibilities under those SAs are further described in the Auditor's Responsibilitiesfor the Audit of the FinancialStatements section of our report.
-We areindependent of the Company in accordance with the Code of Ethics issued by the Instituteof Chartered Accountants of India (the ICAI') together with the ethical requirementsthat are relevant to our audit of the financialstatements under the provisions of the Act and the Rules thereunder and we have fulfilled our other ethical responsibilities inaccordance with these requirements and the Code of Ethics.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinionon Standalone financial statement.
+We conducted our audit of Standalone financial statements in accordance with theStandards on Auditing (SAs') specified under section 143 (10) of the Act.
+Ourresponsibilities under those SAs are further described in the Auditor's Responsibilitiesfor the Audit of the Standalone Financial Statements section of our report.
+We areindependent of the Company in accordance with the Code of Ethics issued by the Instituteof Chartered Accountants of India (the ICAI') together with the ethical requirementsthat are relevant to our audit of the financial statements under the provisions of the Actand the Rules made thereunder and we have fulfilled our other ethical responsibilities inaccordance with these requirements and the Code of Ethics.
+We believe that the auditevidence obtained by us is sufficient and appropriate to provide a basis for our opinionon Standalone financial statement.

 Key Audit Matters

-Key audit matters are those matters that in our professional judgment were of mostsignificance in our audit of the financial statements of the current period.These matters were addressed in the context of our audit of the financial statements as a whole and informing our opinion thereon and we do not provide aseparate opinion on these matters.
+Key audit matters are those matters that in our professional judgment were of mostsignificance in our audit of the Standalone financial statements of the current period.These matters were addressed in the context of our audit of the Standalone financialstatements as a whole and in forming our opinion thereon and we do not provide aseparate opinion on these matters.
 There are no key audit matters to be communicated inour report.

-Information Other than the Financial Statements and Auditor's Report Thereon
+Information Other than the Standalone Financial Statements and Auditor's Report Thereon

 The Company's management and the Board of Directors are responsible for theother information.
 The other information comprises the information included in theManagement Discussion and Analysis Board's Report including Annexure to Board's ReportCorporate Governance and Shareholder's Information but does not include the standalonefinancial statements and our auditor's report thereon

-Our opinion on the financial statements does not cover the otherinformation and we do not express any form of assurance conclusion thereon.
+Our opinion on the Standalone financial statements does not cover the otherinformation and we do not express any form of assurance conclusion thereon.

 In connection with our audit of the Standalone financial statements ourresponsibility is to read the other information and in doing so consider whether theother information is materially inconsistent with the Standalone financial statements orour knowledge obtained in the audit or otherwise appears to be materially misstated.

 If based on the work we have performed we conclude that there is a materialmisstatement of this other information we are required to report that fact.
 We havenothing to report in this regard.

 Management's Responsibility for the Financial Statements

-The Company's Board of Directors is responsible for the matters stated in Section134(5) of the Companies Act 2013 ("the Act") with respect to the preparation ofthese financial statements that give a true and fair view of the financial positionfinancial performance and cash flows of the Company in accordance with the accountingprinciples generally accepted in India including the Accounting Standards specified underSection 133 of the Act read with Rule 7 of the Companies (Accounts) Rules 2014.
-Thisresponsibility also includes maintenance ofadequate accounting records in accordance withthe provision of the Act for safeguardingof the assets of the Company and for preventing and detecting frauds and otherirregularities; selection and application of appropriate accounting policies; makingJudgments and estimates that are reasonable and prudent; and design implementation andmaintenance of adequate internal financial controls that were operating effectively forensuring the accuracy and Completeness of the accounting records relevant to thepreparation and presentation of the financial Statements that give a true and fair viewand are free from materials misstatement whether due to fraudor error.
+The Company's Board of Directors is responsible for the matters stated in Section134(5) of the Companies Act 2013 ("the Act") with respect to the preparation ofthese standalone financial statements that give a true and fair view of the financialposition financial performance including other comprehensive income changes in Equityand cash flows of the Company in accordance with the Ind AS and Other accountingprinciples generally accepted in India.
+This responsibility also includes maintenance ofadequate accounting records in accordance with the provision of the Act for safeguardingof the assets of the Company and for preventing and detecting frauds and otherirregularities; selection and application of appropriate accounting policies; makingJudgments and estimates that are reasonable and prudent; and design implementation andmaintenance of adequate internal financial controls that were operating effectively forensuring the accuracy and Completeness of the accounting records relevant to thepreparation and presentation of the financial Statements that give a true and fair viewand are free from materials misstatement whether due to fraud or error.

 The Board of Directors is also responsible for overseeing the Company's financialreporting process.